 We look forward to taking care of you and your family!
 Welcome home.

-Originally from Colorado, attended medical school at the Oregon Health Sciences University and then completed residency in Spokane.
+Originally from Colorado, he attended school at the Oregon Health Sciences University and then completed residency in Spokane.
 He enjoys pediatrics, sports medicine, and diabetic care.
 He serves as medical advisor and volunteers at the Bonner Partners in Care Clinic for the area's uninsured.
 In his free time he enjoys competing in triathlons, skiing and travel.

 Dan Meulenberg, MD, completed his medical training at the University of North Carolina at Chapel Hill.
 After residency in Boise, he did an additional year of training with an emphasis on pediatrics.
 He is active in training medical students and residents, and also helps provide mental health care in the community.